Ex post facto law: Germany

 Article 103 of the German basic law requires that an act may be punished only if it has already been punishable by law at the time it was committed (specifically: by written law, Germany following civil law).

 Robert A. Taft, at the time a U.S. Senator from Ohio, asserted that the Nuremberg Trials following World War II were based on ex post facto law because the Allies did not negotiate the Nuremberg Charter, which defined crimes against humanity and created the International Military Tribunal, until well after the acts charged.
 Others, including the International Military Tribunal, argued that the London Charter merely restated and provided jurisdiction to prosecute offenses that were already made unlawful by the Kellogg–Briand Pact, the Covenant of the League of Nations, and the various Hague Conventions.

 William O. Douglas complained that the Allies were guilty of "substituting power for principle" at Nuremberg Trials because the actions of the defendants were lawful in the 1930s Germany.
 He contended that the Nuremberg Trials were implementing laws after the fact (that is, ex post facto) "to suit the clamor of the time."
 American Chief Justice Harlan Stone, likewise, called the Nuremberg Trials a "fraud" because of the ex post facto laws.

 The problem of ex post facto law was also relevant in the 1990s after German reunification as there was a discussion about the trials against East German border troops who killed fugitives on the Inner-German border (Mauerschützen-Prozesse – Wall-shooters'/ -guards' trials).
 German courts in these cases recurred to the Radbruch formula.

 Hungary

 In 2010, the Hungarian National Assembly established a 98% punitive tax on any income over two million forints received either as a retirement package or as severance pay in the previous five years in the government sector.
+The law was repealed after an unfavorable ruling by the European Court of Human Rights and the Consitutional Court of Hungary deeming it unconstitutional.
+The Hungarian tax authority returned the sums it thus collected in 2014, reduced by a general tax ranging from 15 to 40 percent.

+In 2026, the Assembly passed an amendment to the Fundamental Law of Hungary under which no person can serve as prime minister for more than a total of eight years since May 2 of 1990.
+At the time of its signing, the sole person affected by the amendment is former prime minister Viktor Orbán.